jeffreylanters/react-unity-webgl/documentation/docs/advanced-examples/loading-overlay.md

     codeUrl: "build/myunityapp.wasm",
   });

+  // We'll round the loading progression to a whole number to represent the
-  const loadingPercentage = Math.round(loadingProgression * 100);
+  // percentage of the Unity Application that has loaded. const loadingPercentage = Math.round(loadingProgression * 100);

   return (
     <div className="container">
       {isLoaded === false && (
+        // We'll conditionally render the loading overlay if the Unity
+        // Application is not loaded.
         <div className="loading-overlay">
           <p>Loading... ({loadingPercentage}%)</p>
         </div>